sorbet/sorbet.run/docs/talks/QCon2024/script.md

 Specifically, we believe that is almost always possible for **one team** to refactor the codebase to that better state.
 The alternative would be to just declare "this is the ideal end state" of some refactor, and then instruct individual teams or the entire organization to figure out how to get from here to there.

-We're kind of going to take this as a given, that it's better to centralize large migrations to one team, but for context there are a couple reasons why we operate this way.
+We're kind of going to take this as a given, that it's better to centralize large migrations to one team, and focus the rest of the talk on what we've learned for doing this successfully.
+But for the sake of completeness, these are the top reasons why we operate this way.

 The first is that having one team drive a migration will concentrate expertise.
 If 10 teams go out and try to refactor their code, they're going to run into the same problem 10 times, and each have to figure out what to do about it.
 But with one team driving a refactor, by the second or third time that problem comes up, the team will be really good at figuring out how to deal with it.